Edmund Glaise-Horstenau

-Edmund Hugo Guilelmus Glaise von Horstenau (also known as Edmund Glaise-Horstenau; 27 February 1882 – 20 July 1946) was an Austrian Nazi politician who became the last vice-chancellor of Austria, appointed by Chancellor Kurt Schuschnigg under pressure from Adolf Hitler, shortly before the 1938 Anschluss.
+Edmund Glaise von Horstenau, also known as Edmund Glaise-Horstenau (27 February 1882 – 20 July 1946) was an Austrian Nazi politician who became the last vice-chancellor of Austria, appointed by Chancellor Kurt Schuschnigg under pressure from Adolf Hitler, shortly before the 1938 Anschluss.

 During the Second World War, Glaise-Horstenau became a General der Infanterie in the German Wehrmacht and served as Plenipotentiary General to the Independent State of Croatia.
 Dismayed by the atrocities committed by the Ustaše, he was involved in the Lorković-Vokić plot, with the purpose of overthrowing Ante Pavelić's regime and replacing it with a pro-Allied government.
 Removed from his post in September 1944, he was captured at the end of the war and committed suicide while in custody.

 Austrian military and political career

 Born in Braunau am Inn, the son of a military officer, Glaise-Horstenau attended the Theresian Military Academy from age eleven.
 After graduating from the military academy, he became a general staff officer in the Salzburg Brigade of the Austro-Hungarian Army and joined the Vienna War Archives as an Hauptmann in 1913.
 At the outbreak of World War I in 1914, he was initially on the staff of the 11th Infantry Division, then became a general staff officer in the 88th Kaiserschützen Brigade.
 From June 1915 until the end of the war, he served as press and political advisor in the Army High Command.
 After the war, Glaise-Horstenau studied history at the University of Vienna, and was employed at the Austrian War Archives (as director from 1925 to 1938).
 He attained the rank of Oberst in the Austrian Heeres-Nachrichtenamt (military intelligence service) in 1934.

 Originally a monarchist, Glaise-Horstenau became the second man in the hierarchy of the banned Austrian Nazi Party in the mid-to-late 1930s under its leader Josef Leopold.
 To improve relations with Nazi Germany, he was appointed a member of the Staatsrat (state council) of the Federal State of Austria from 1934 as a minister without portfolio, and from 1936 to 1938, he served as minister of the interior in the cabinet of Chancellor Kurt Schuschnigg, after being appointed under pressure from Adolf Hitler following the Juliabkommen.
 At the meeting at the Berghof in Berchtesgaden on 12 February 1938 between Hitler and Schuschnigg, Germany demanded that Glaise-Horstenau be made minister of war in a new pro-Nazi government and that he would establish close operational relations between the German and Austrian armies, which would ultimately lead to the assimilation of the Austrian to the German system.